nibrunieAtSi5/rvv-keccak/README.md

 - RVV based implementation in `keccak-vector-wrapper.c` (actual implementation is in `keccak-vector.c`)

-Those implementations can be selected by setting the `KECCAK_SRC` variable to the corresponding source file when building and running the benchmark.
+Those implementations can be selected by setting the `KECCAK_SRC` and `KECCAK_WRAPPER_SRC` variables to the corresponding source file when building and running the benchmark.
 For example:

 ```
-make sim_bench_keccak KECCAK_SRC=keccak-vector.c KECCAK_WRAPPER_SRC=keccak-vector-wrapper.c
+make sim_bench_keccak KECCAK_SRC=keccak-vector.c KECCAK_WRAPPER_SRC=keccak-vector-wrapper.c CFLAGS="-O3"
 ```